Alexander Hetherington

 Thank you to Kodak, Digital Orchard, Gauge Film and James Holcombe

-Funded by Open Project Creative Scotland and supported by CCA, Glasgow
+Funded by Open Project Creative Scotland and supported by CCA, Glasgow.
+The Disco premiered at opening gala Glasgow Short Film Festival, GFT1, 19 March 2025

 THE DISCO